astronomer/astro-docs/enterprise/v0.25/10_certified-image/01_image-architecture.md

 Astronomer Certified is distributed both as a Python wheel and a Debian-based Docker image.
 These distributions vary slightly in scope and dependencies.

-The Python wheel is functionally identical to open source Apache Airflow.
-It additionally includes bug and security fixes which extend the support lifespan of each version.
+The Python wheel and Docker image are functionally identical to open source Apache Airflow.
+Additionally, they both include performance and stability improvements, including critical bug fixes and security patches.

-The Astronomer Certified Docker image is built from the Python wheel.
-In addition to 100% of open source Airflow functionality, the Astronomer Certified Docker image includes:
+The Astronomer Certified Docker image is built from the Python wheel and incorporates additional logic that make it easier for users to both get started and run Airflow at scale.
+This includes:

-- Performance and stability improvements, including critical bug fixes and CVE patches backported to all supported versions.
 - A robust testing suite that covers end-to-end performance, functionality, upgrade, and performance benchmarking for certified environments.
 - A built-in directory of example DAGs that leverage Airflow's most powerful features.
 - A collection of pre-installed Airflow provider packages.